cwvillanuevam/PPortfolio/index.markdown

 author_profile: true
 sidebar:
   - title: "Expertise Skills"
-    text: |
-      "Data Anlysis/n"
+    text: "Data Anlysis"
-      "Project Management/n"
+    text: "Project Management"
-      "Feasibility, operation and contingency studies/n"
+    text: "Feasibility, operation and contingency studies"
   - title: " Degrees"
-    text: |
-      "Doctor of Sciencie with mention in Energy/n" "Master of Sciencie with mention in Energy/n" "Bachelor degree in Mechanical Electrtical Engineering"
+    text: "Doctor of Sciencie with mention in Energy"
+    text: "Master of Sciencie with mention in Energy"
+    text: "Bachelor degree in Mechanical Electrtical Engineering"
 ---
 {% for CVdata in site.data.CSVv2 %}
 {% if CVdata.Aim == "1" %}